alucryd/oxyromon/README.md

     EXAMPLE:
         oxyromon sort-roms -g US EU -r US EU JP

+## oxyromon-rebuild-roms

+Rebuild arcade ROM sets according to the selected strategy

+ROM sets can be rebuild using the popular mesging strategies.

+Supported merging strategies:

+- Split (each parent and clone set contains only its own ROM files)
+- Non-Merged (each parent and clone set contains its ROM files and its parent's files)
+- Full Non-Merged (each parent and clone set contains its ROM files, its parent's files, and the required BIOS files)
+- Merged (parent and clones are stored together, alongside the required BIOS files)

+    USAGE:
+        oxyromon rebuild-roms [OPTIONS]

+    OPTIONS:
+        -a, --all                  Rebuild all arcade systems
+        -h, --help                 Print help information
+        -m, --merging <MERGING>    Set the arcade merging strategy [possible values: SPLIT, NON_MERGED, FULL_NON_MERGED] -y, --yes                  Automatically say yes to prompts

 ## oxyromon-convert-roms

-Converts ROM files between common formats
+Convert ROM files between common formats

-ROMs can be converted back and forth at most one format away from their original format.
+ROMs can be converted back and forth between common formats and their original formats.
-That means you can convert an ISO to a CSO, but not a CSO to a 7Z archive.
 Invoking this command will convert all eligible roms for some or all systems.
-You may optionally filter ROMs by name, the matching string is not case sensitive and doesn't need to be the full ROM name.
+You may optionally filter games by name, the matching string is not case sensitive and doesn't need to be the full game name.

 Supported ROM formats: